 Removal of Certain Explosive Chemicals from the Chemical Facility Anti-Terrorism Standards

 Published on January 6, 2021.
 As part of CISA’s commitment to ongoing evaluation of the CFATS program, CISA published a notice in the Federal Register soliciting public comment on an advance notice of proposed rulemaking (ANPRM) that considers removing 49 Class 1, Division 1.1 explosive chemicals from the list of regulated chemicals of interest (COI) in Appendix A of the CFATS regulation.
-The ANPRM is open for comment for 60 days to March 8, 2021.
+The comment period for the ANPRM was open through March 8, 2021.

 DHS Requested Comments on CFATS Regulatory Provisions for Aboveground Gasoline Storage Tanks